There are 20 Elon Musk workplace rules to instantly level up any company. Both SpaceX and Tesla live by these rules.

 “Communication should travel via the shortest path necessary to get the job done, not through the ‘chain of command’.
 Any manager who attempts to enforce chain of command communication will soon find themselves working elsewhere.”

-I find this to be one big reason why most large companies move at a snail’s pace.
+Not surprisingly, this is a HUGE reason why most large companies operate at a snail’s pace today.

 “A major source of issues is poor communication between depts.
 The way to solve this is allow free flow of information between all levels.”